Content Is King...

 So the free offer must be highly valuable.
 It doesn’t have to be huge and it doesn’t have to be long.
 It just has to be GOOD and USEFUL.

-In fact, more and more marketers report that offering massive packages as the free offer have lower conversion rates.
+In fact, more and more marketers report that offering massive packages as the free offer has lower conversion rates.

 Why do you think that is?